tm-3/rnutils/README.md

 * index.ts

 The files will contain basic boilerplate and the index.ts will take care of exporting each file.

-**Create Mobx Store**

-*not yet implemeneted*

-This will add a basic store using mobx with minimal boilerplate

 **Create Scripts**